justinbloomfield/uninotes/yr1/sm2/econ1102/lec.md

 **Gross National Product (GNP)**: aggregate final outpt of citizens and businesses of an economy in one year.
 GNP = GDP + net foreign factor income
 **Net Foreign Factor Income**: income from foreign domestic factor sources minus foreign factor income earned domestically

+**Wealth Accounts**: Represent a balance sheet of an economy's assets and liablilities and is a *stock* of collect flows measured at a point in time
+**Real Wealth**: the value of the productive capactiry of the assets of an economy measured by the goods and services it can produce now and in the future
+**Nominal Wealth**: the value of those assets measured at current market prices

+Only goods and services that are transacted through markets are included in GDP, i.e. must be market value assigned to it through the market.
+Does not include:
+- Changes in environmental conditions
+- a measure of the health of a nations people
+- underground/"black market" shizzle
+Only includes activity thatn can be identified in the fom of a recognised exchaneg transaction, usually market-based

+## L9

+"Rule of 70": Doubling of gdp is some shit like 70/g

+## L10

+Showed a whole bunch of models, not sure if we need to know those or not

+**Net Payoff**: a way of rummarizing the key relationships: real output per hour (Y/L) and capital per hour (K/L), with technology determining the shape of the curve

+Workers become more productive with more capital *only up to a point*

+Some countries are more efficient at using capital and labour for some reaons:
+1. human capital
+2. Technology
+3. Institutions
+4. Exogenous shocks

+**Human Capital**: Stock of ckills that individuals accumulate to make them more productive, analogous to physical capital.
+Improved through education, health, **Institutions** refers to property rights, rule of lar, government systems, organisational form, contract enforcement, etc.
+**Exogenous Shocks**: war, famine, plague and death, or stuff like drastic changes in oil prices,